manoharmukku/watershed-segmentation/Readme.md

 # Watershed Segmentation Implementation

-This is a basic implementation of Watershed segmentation algorithm in python
+This is a basic implementation of Watershed segmentation algorithm in python3.

 ### How to run: